All Activities

 Forty people brought laptops, questions, and half-formed ideas.

 I co-hosted this as one of the Lunatechs organizers in Hong Kong.
-The premise was simple: get people through setup friction and into a real project.
+The premise was simple: help people get Claude Code installed, open a project folder, and start.

 I am not a developer.
 Claude Code made me feel like I could build things that were out of reach a month earlier.
 I wanted people to see that path without pretending it was effortless.